 Microsoft is committed to the protection of intellectual property rights and the reduction of software piracy.
 Therefore Windows® 7 contains software-based product activation technology.
-Your copy of Windows® 7 has already been activated for your PC.
+Your copy of Windows® 7 has already been activated for your All-In-One PC.

-Product activation is needed if some components of your PC have been replaced or you use a non-authorized BIOS.
+Product activation is needed if some components of your All-In-One PC have been replaced or you use a non-authorised BIOS.
 If necessary you can activate Windows® 7 as often as requested.

 You will probably need to activate Windows® 7 by telephone even if Internet Activation is available.
 This is due to the pre-activated SLP version which runs with a special Product-ID.
-However, activation needs your unique Product ID which can be found on the Certificate of Authenticity sticker on your PC housing.
+However, activation needs your unique Product ID which can be found on the Certificate of Authenticity sticker on your All-In-One PC housing.
 When you call, please inform your agent that you are running an OEM-(SLP) version of the software.

-Product Activation on your PC
+Product Activation on Your All-In-One PC